developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/about/index.md

 #### New Guides

-* **[Keycode Mapping Guide](../keycapture)** updated in EB 1.5 to include **function key mapping for Psion devices** running Windows Mobile.
-Also details Android key remapping to ensure that keycode values are delivered to apps as expected.
+* **[Keycode Mapping Guide](../keycapture)** updated in EB 1.5 to include **function key mapping for certain Zebra devices** running Windows Mobile that use proprietary keycodes.
+Also documents how to remap Android keys to ensure that keycode values are delivered to apps as expected.

 * **[DataWedge Usage Guide](../datawedge)** (released with EB 1.4)details the steps required to use DataWedge for barcode scanning in place of the Enterprise Browser APIs, and how to switch between the two.